itsmeaksingh/AWS_Developers_Notes/index.md

 	- Use case: generate thumbnails after every upload
 	- take sec or minutes for action sometime
 	- You can create as many event as you need
-	- S3 to lambda, SNS, SQS and EventBridge etc, using event bridge can add mutiple functionality
+	- S3 to lambda, SNS, SQS and EventBridge etc, using event bridge can add multiple functionality
 	- For sqs need to add the permission for get the notification

 S3 - Baseline Performance: